Are you having concerns about your privacy on the internet? Then let me show you how to prevent cross-site tracking in the Safari browser on iPhone.

-Here are the steps to access the Privacy Report on Safari iPhone:
+Here are the steps to access the Privacy Report:

-- Launch Safari on your iPhone and open any website.
+- Open the Safari app on your iPhone and open any website.

-- Get to the URL bar, and tap on the icon.
+- Get to the URL bar, and tap the icon.

 - From the menu that shows up, select the Privacy Report option.